pherephobia/pherephobia/README.md

 - ðŸ’¬ Studies on Korean politics will be labeled with the sticker of **Korean Politics**.
 <img src="Korean Politics.png" width="90" height= "100" align="right" /> <br />
 - Published Papers
+  - Voter Choices in Re/By-Elections: A Study of Local Re/By-Elections Between 2010 and 2021
+    - Co-author: Da Bin Jung (Chungnam National University)
   - Multi-Member District and Survival of the Third Party: The Cases between the 4th and 8th Korean Local Elections
     - Co-author: Chae Hoon Lee (KETI)
   - Who Does Early Voting Serve?: A Study of Voters in Koreaâ€™s 20th Presidential Election